After living in Melbourne for a while, you’d think that I would have gotten used … Read more

 - Six-day Orientation Program with some meals, excursions, accommodations and transportation

 - Access to pre-arranged and affordable cell phone packages

 - Access to unique and exciting optional excursions which may include New Zealand, Thailand and other places

 - Access to competitive airfares and pre-arranged flight itineraries

 - Help with student visa preparation

 - Financial aid transfer planning

-- Airport pickup and reception in Sydney and Perth
+- Airport pickup and reception in Perth

 - Arrival Welcome packet containing important local contact details and information

 - Perth Farewell Dinner at conclusion of program